dh-agarwal/MUCoursesBot_SHOWONLY/README.md

 This is not the actual MUCoursesBot Repo.
 The actual repo is private.
-This repo is for public use- some parts of the the code are edited to maintain integrity/security.
+This repo is for public use- some parts of the code are edited to maintain security.

 # Demo:
 ![trumanbot](https://user-images.githubusercontent.com/63619126/209785043-77fa2bef-5421-4929-a169-5c9a1c7eb384.gif)